Pelham-Lab/rhythmidia/README.md

     c.
 Click the button labeled “Save Plot” to save an image of the dual plot in file format of choice<br />
     d.
 Click the button labeled “Save Densitometry” to save a .csv of the densitometry data<br />
     e.
 Click the button labeled “Save Periodogrammetry” to save a .csv of the periodogrammetry data<br />
-5. At the bottom left is a button labeled "Display Pack Image".
-This button will display a popup window containing the greyscale version of the image corresponding to whichever pack is selected in the bottom left list that was the exact image used for analysis.
+5. At the bottom left is a button labeled "Display Pack Image"
+    a.
+This button will display a popup window containing the greyscale version of the image corresponding to whichever pack is selected in the bottom left list that was the exact image used for analysis<br />
 ![Image Popup](images/screenshots/PackImagePopup.png)

 ## Functions Overview